 The Macy’s Thanksgiving parade is an annual event held on Thanksgiving Day in November.
 Attracting more than 3 million spectators each year and another 50 million people watching live on TV.
 The parade showcases floats, marching bands, cheerleaders and of course the famous giant balloons of characters such as Spiderman, Mickey Mouse and Hello Kitty.
 The 4km route has more than 8,000 volunteers.
 If you are in New York in late November, then you simply cannot miss the Macy’s Thanksgiving parade.

 The Thanksgiving parade itself is not the only spectacle: on the eve of the parade, go to see the giant balloons being inflated.
 This happens in specially designated areas near the American Museum of Natural History in the Upper West Side.
 You’ll need to have a lot of patience to get close to this area.
 Fences are put up to create rows so that everything moves as smoothly as possible.
 The inflation of the balloons always attracts a lot of people, so be prepared for busy roads and long queues.
-The queue starts normally at 79th Street and Columbus Avenue and at around 15:00.
-The area is open to the public until 22:00.
+The queue starts normally at 79th Street and Columbus Avenue.
+The area is open to the public from 13:00 until 20:00.

 Macy’s Thanksgiving Day Parade